mduchoslav/Evomics_Intro_to_R/CESKY_KRUMLOV.md

 Ok, I know the numbering seems a bit confusing as we just came back to 2.1.
 This is not wrong, it's because now we are going to go back to the results we got by running `FastK`.
 If you run was successful, you should now have two files in your kmers directory, one that ends in `.hist` and the other in `.prof`.
 We want to use the `.hist` output now to create a user readable histogram from Gene's kmer counter.
 We do this with `Histex` and GeneScopeFK from the same FastK package.

 ```
-Histex -h1:1000 -G ilAgrStra1_PacBioHiFi_filtered.hist | Rscript GeneScopeFK.R -o Output -k 31
+Histex -h1:1000 -G ilAgrStra1_PacBioHiFi_filtered.hist | GeneScopeFK.R -o Output -k 31
 ```
-Ok, if the command about was succesful, it should create a series of outputs in the Output folder.
-Go inside it and open the linear_plot.png and answer the questions bellow:
+Ok, if the command about was successful, it should create a series of outputs in the Output folder.
+Go inside it and open the linear_plot.png and answer the questions below:

 Does the reads kmer plotted fit the model?
 What is the expected genome size?